praveenmunagapati/identityserver/docs/oauth2/jwt.md

     ```

     - iss: Issuer, in this case "itsyouonline"
     - exp: Expiration time in seconds since the epoch.
-This is set to the same time as the expiration time of the OAuth token used to acquire this JWT.
+This is usually set to the same time as the expiration time of the OAuth token used to acquire this JWT.
+It is also possible to shorten the expiration time by
+    supplying an additional query parameter.
+This is explained later in this document.
     - aud: An array with at least 1 entry: the `client_id` of the OAuth token used to acquire this JWT.

     If the OAuth token is not for a user but for an organization application that authenticated using the client credentials flow, the `username` field is replaced with a `globalid` field containing the globalid of the organization.